 These apps either require no recurring deposits at all, or accept non-payroll income.
 If you are a gig worker, freelancer, benefits recipient, or someone paid in cash and Cash App transfers, start here.

 MoneyLion Instacash is the best non-payroll pick by limit.
-Up to $500 per pay cycle with no interest and no mandatory fees.
+You can get up to $500 per pay cycle with no interest and no mandatory fees.
 MoneyLion underwrites based on linked bank account activity over the last 60 days, not direct deposit.
 New limits typically start around $25 to $100 and grow to the $500 ceiling with on-time repayments.
-Standard funding is free over 1 to 5 business days; instant turbo funding costs $3 to $8.
+Standard funding is free over 1 to 5 business days, and instant turbo funding costs $3 to $8.

 MoneyLion Instacash®